LytixChain/lytix/README.md

 - 3 until 1,750,000
 - 1 from then on

-15 confirmations maturity for staked rewards
-ZeroCoin is removed in current source and is in maitnenance mode on Mainnet
+15 confirmations maturity for mined or staked rewards ZeroCoin is removed in current source and is in maitnenance mode on Mainnet

 -------------------------